BirdeeHub/make_minesweeper_tutorial/README.md

 and it contains your scores, meaning you can pick back up where you left off without sending the scores file separately.

-You can replace the jar in the game files of any of the other installations with this one if you wish, as long as they are in a writeable directory.

 **Attention:** This version is kinda dumb.
 Its also kinda cool.
 It exists as a proof of concept and because I wanted to try.

 Why is it so dumb?
 It saves its scores to the temp folder, and then overwrites itself on exit with a new jar containing the new scores.